georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

   **Optimal Threshold**

 One way to handle imbalancing is to adjust the threshold.
-Finding the **optimal** threshold is paramount to rendering the best results.
+The threshold is the preveriable line in the sand.
+It is the line between saying a claim is fraud or non-fraud, above the line, yes, below the line no. To go deeper, when the Logisitic Regression model returns a probability score for a claim (which it does for all in the test set), it looks at the threshold amount and asks if the amount above or below this line?
+If it is above, it will say it is probabily fraud, if it is below, I will say it is non-fraud.
+This is why adjusting it will sometimes make the data more balanced.
+Remember this data is imbalanced with more correctly predicted non-frauds (TN) than correctly predicted frauds (TP) so after we adjust that line, it may help with the imbalace.

    ```
 #####################################################